larsonjj/generator-yeogurt/app/templates/src/shared/README.md

 This "Source" folder is where all of your files associated with this site will go and is considered the root ('/') of your site.
-Excluding sub-directories, this is also where all of your pages will be generated.
+This is also where all of your pages will be generated when using the [page subgenerator](#Subgenerator).

 ## Pages